jterrazz/42-snowcrash/README.md

 # 42-Snowcrash

-> This project is composed of 14 levels, each one has a security breach giving access to the next level.
+> This project is composed of 14 levels.
+Each level has a security breach that gives you access to the next one.

 In this project I learned about:
 - Analysing binaries